elementor/lokl/README.md

 * Initial prototype used copy pasta from a few GH repos as I was trying 100 things to see if this was possible.
-Most of that was butchered by me and little remains, maybe some of the apk package choices and conf file substitutions, which will continue to be tweaked for most minimal containers.
+Most of that was butchered by me and little remains, maybe some of the apk package choices and conf file substitutions, which will continue to be tweaked for keeping containers minimal.